 This helped her save on child care costs herself — something that’s becoming increasingly expensive for many families.
 So, while Morales would have liked a higher rate, she says she knew that the family was making a special accommodation to allow her daughter to be there.

-What to charge for additional services
+Asking rates for additional services

-It’s not uncommon for nannies to pitch in here and there with household tasks during naptime, but if you’re regularly being asked to do things unrelated to child care, you should factor that into your hourly pay rate.
+It’s not uncommon for nannies to pitch in here and there with household tasks during naptime, but if you’re regularly being asked to do things unrelated to child care, you should factor that into your asking pay rate.

 “Any cooking or light housekeeping pertaining to the children should be standard for any nanny, as well as driving to and from activities,” says Gerhart.